vsch/kotlin-jdbc/README.md

 * migrate - migrate to given version or to latest version

+  applies command to all defined profiles if profile name is not given

 * rollback - rollback to given version or to previous version

+  specific profile name is required

 * dump-tables - dump database tables

+  applies command to all defined profiles if profile name is not given

 * create-tables - create all tables which exist in the version tables directory and which do not exist in the database

+  applies command to all defined profiles if profile name is not given

 * validate-tables - validate that version table scripts and database agree

+  applies command to all defined profiles if profile name is not given

 * update-all - update all: functions, views, procedures, triggers.
 This runs the scripts corresponding to the database object for the requested version.

-* update-procedures
+  applies command to all defined profiles if profile name is not given

-  update-procs - update stored procedures
+* update-procedures update-procs - update stored procedures

-* update-functions
+  applies command to all defined profiles if profile name is not given

-  update-funcs - update functions
+* update-functions update-funcs - update functions

+  applies command to all defined profiles if profile name is not given

 * update-triggers - update triggers

+  applies command to all defined profiles if profile name is not given

 * update-schema - update `schema` directory with entities from selected version (or current if none given)

+  applies command to all defined profiles if profile name is not given

 * update-views - update views

+  applies command to all defined profiles if profile name is not given

 * exit - exit application